Scarlat Vârnav: Early activities

 Scarlat had a brother, Constantin (also known as Costandin or Costache), who trained himself as a surgeon.
 Together, the two inherited Hilișeu estate and part of Liveni.
 After an early education allegedly provided by his father, Scarlat began trying his hand at copying manuscripts.
-Zahariuc notes that both Scarlat and Constantin were sent to study abroad in the Duchy of Bukovina "immediately after" the 1821 troubles, but that Scarlat as back in his home village in 1826.
+Zahariuc notes that both Scarlat and Constantin were sent to study abroad in Bukovina District "immediately after" the 1821 troubles, but that Scarlat had made it back to his home village in 1826.
 Following the death of his father, Maria remarried to another boyar, Costache Roset of Botoșani.
 One account is that Scarlat was selected by his mother to take orders in the Moldavian Church.
 According to this reading, he was tutored at home by his cousin Miclescu, but escaped to his relatives in Bukovina, and later made his way to Paris.
 His departure, whether or not prompted by the incident, is tentatively dated to between 1832 and 1836.

 Vârnav lived in France until 1848.
 He attended Paris Law Faculty between 1837 and 1840, but he never took a diploma; he probably also heard literature courses at the College of Sorbonne.
 With his own private funds, he purchased the art collection of Aguado de las Marismas on the recommendation of Gheorghe Panaiteanu Bardasare.
 It included paintings by Caravaggio, Philippe de Champaigne, Egbert van Heemskerck, Eustache Le Sueur, Pietro Liberi, Bartolomé Esteban Murillo, and François Stella; Vârnav also owned a copy of Philippoteaux's La Retraite de Russie, which was probably done by the artist himself, and which he may have purchased at the Exposition nationale des beaux-arts of Brussels, in 1842.
 In 1847, he donated all artworks in his possession to the Moldavian state, which took little interest in the offer.
 The collection was left to deteriorate at a shipyard in Galați.